 A Step-By-Step Guide to The Google Analytics Audit Checklist

-Google Tag Manager has helped revolutionise the way many websites manage tags, but like any software solution it requires time and careful planning to optimise implementation.
+Google Tag Manager revolutionises the way many websites manage tags.
+But like any software solution it requires time and careful planning to optimise implementation.
 The Google Tag Manager audit checklist helps you identify areas for improvement, but also opportunities to enhance data quality and analysis.

 As a web analytics consultant I regularly use the Google Tag Manager Audit checklist to ensure an implementation fully meets the needs of the client.
-It also facilitates discussions with the client to align the business goals with customer needs and ensures we create a measurement plan which reflects what delivers value to the business.
+It also facilitates discussions with the client to align the business goals with customer needs.
+It ensures we create a measurement plan which reflects what delivers value to the business.

 1. Start with the customer, not the data: